jack-greenberg/btldr/README.md

 - [ ] Documentation
 - [ ] Main bootloader (`btldr.c`)
     - This is mostly done, and @greenberg-jack is working on it

+## Notes

+Page 80:

+> Note: If Interrupt Vectors are placed in the Boot Loader section and Boot Lock bit BLB02 is
+> programmed, interrupts are disabled while executing from the Application section.
+If
+> Interrupt Vectors are placed in the Application section and Boot Lock bit BLB12 is programmed,
+> interrupts are disabled while executing from the Boot Loader section.